booyaa/cargo-cake/README.md

 `cargo cake`

+The command will work a week from the birthday (15th of May).

-Warning: do not use when not birthday time.
+Warning: do not use when not in birthday week, as this may cause sadness.

 # Licence / Copyright